de-dale/spherier-obsidian/Work/Software/Contraintes de kata.md

 ## Programming Language Constraints

--   **No Primitives**: All methods (other than constructors) must take classes as arguments.
+-   **[[No Primitives]]**: All methods (other than constructors) must take classes as arguments.
 Bare integers, strings, etc are not permitted.
 Advanced: Try to avoid any primitives as return values (This makes predicate test methods more challenging!)
--   **No conditional statements**: No if/switch/while/loop statements permitted.
+-   **[[Pas de if|No conditional statements]]**: No if/switch/while/loop statements permitted.
 Coders may explore decision-control though polymorphism, lookup structures (control arrays, hash tables), list comprehension, etc).
 Weakening of this constraint (allowing loops, for instance) is the discretion of the facilitator.
--   **“Tell, Don’t Ask”**: A style of [Imperative Programming](https://en.wikipedia.org/wiki/Imperative_programming), no method may return a value (i.e. every method must be void): This can be very challenging as many coders have not been exposed to language syntax for delegates, callback methods, or pass-by-reference modification.
+-   **“[[Tell, Don’t Ask]]”**: A style of [Imperative Programming](https://en.wikipedia.org/wiki/Imperative_programming), no method may return a value (i.e. every method must be void): This can be very challenging as many coders have not been exposed to language syntax for delegates, callback methods, or pass-by-reference modification.
 -   **Immutable Code**: A style of [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming), oOnce a memory location (“variable”) value has been set, it may not be modified.
 All methods are effectively stateless.
 (There may need to one or two exceptions in the main body of the program for some languages, but encourage the pairs to avoid them when possible.)

 ## Software Design Legibility Constraints